.yaml)Create the configuration file at ~/.config/twidgets/widgets/custom.yaml

 Example:

-This function will get called initially when twidgets is starting, or when the user manually reloads.
+This function will get called initially when twidgets starts or when the user manually reloads it.

 Example: